 Do you mainly work from home or in the office?

 I mainly work from home.
-I am very fortunate that PDMS allows me to have the opportunity to work from home.
+I am very fortunate that PDMS allows me to have the opportunity to work remotely.
 It would make little difference if I were to work in the office as the nature of my job means that I am communicating with clients from all over the world.

 What does a typical day look like for you working as an Analyst at PDMS?